Right to make a better alternative

-One of the popular defenses for piracy is that the companies are not making it fair to buy them, and at the same time, digital goods are virtually infinite after their creation.
-Stuff like movies and software.
+One of the popular defenses for piracy is that companies are not making it fair to buy their movies and software, and at the same time, digital goods are virtually infinite after their creation.

 But another way to look at it is that some things are just not for sale.
-If I have a journal, I am not letting you read it even though it costs me nothing (assuming there isn't anything incriminating in my journal).
+If I have a journal, I can choose who reads it.
+I won't let you read it even though it will cost me nothing1.

 I'm not advocating for anything.
 People do what they want, and I don't have a problem.
 I just lean more on the latter, and I haven't heard of this perspective in this context before.